-DHCP ([1], [21]) is used to obtain the IP configuration data for both the eCM and the eMTA.
-For IPv4 addressing mode, if the total number of octets in any DHCP option exceeds 255 octets, then the MTA MUST follow [10] to split the DHCP message in to multiple sub messages.
+DHCP is used to obtain IPv4 addresses for both the CM and the MTA.
+The CM and MTA requirements for DHCP Option Codes 122 and 60 are detailed in section 8.1 and 8.2.
+If total number of octets in any DHCP option exceeds 255 octets, then the MTA MUST follow [10] to split the DHCP message in to multiple sub messages.